hearot/MICIO/README.md

 # Basic examples

-In the main folder of the repository you will be able to find three examples.
+In the main folder of the repository you will be able to find four examples.

 - `example_1.txt` will generate the C major scale, and is the simplest example of the three.
 - `example_2.txt` will generate the refrain of *Never gonna give you up* by Rick Astley.